pachyderm/pachyderm/doc/concepts/data-concepts/repo.md

 The following types of repositories exist in Pachyderm:

-Input repositories
+* Input repositories
 Users or external applications outside of Pachyderm can add data to the input repositories for further processing.

-Output repositories
+* Output repositories
 Pachyderm automatically creates output repositories pipelines write results of computations into these repositories.
- The output repository is the `pfs/out` located in your container.
+Any data that is written to the `pfs/out` directory within your pipeline user container is written to that pipeline output repository.

 You can view the list of repositories in your Pachyderm cluster by running the `pachctl list repo` command.